Solonarv/tilt-to-live-clone/notes/Controls.md

 ## General
 Player inputs a direction and speed to move in and nothing else.

+## Pausing

+#TODO add a pause button that works in touch mode too.

 ## Modes
 ### Mouse Control
 Player ship tries to be at mouse position, constrained by maximum speed.
 Short distance = slower movement.